bitquery/streaming-data-platform-docs/docs/streams/kafka-streaming-concepts.md

 ### Important Notes about Kafka Streams

-- Stream is not filtered, it contains all the messages with a compleet data for every topic.
+- Stream is not filtered, it contains all the messages with a complete data for every topic.
 It means you need to have a good throughput network, fast server and code to efficently consume and parse it;
 - Granularity of data message is different in topics, depending on the nature of the data.
 Topic that
 - It is **not** guaranteed that the message will come in sequence of the block number, time or any other attribute.
 - Messages in topic **may have** duplicates.
 If this makes a problem, your code must have a storage or the cache to remember which messages are already processed to avoid double processing.